Simple but efficient marketing strategy that could make or break your online business.

 You may be asking yourself, why should I put in extra effort to drive traffic to my site?
 So long as my site looks good and my product is great, I will eventually be found.
 Being findable on google means nothing unless you rank well.
 Remember to use our free SEO Checker when in doubt!

 Easier said than done!
-It is not easy to create text that makes sense to both man and machine but this is in essence what SEO is, this is pivotal to your content strategy.
-Long gone are the days where it was enough to cram your site with keywords and let search engines do their thing.
+It is not easy to create text that makes sense to both man and machine but this is in essence what SEO is, and is pivotal to your content strategy.
+Long gone are the days when it was enough to cram your site with keywords and let search engines do their thing.

 This means that the best way to please the search engines is to please your audience.
 This is both a blessing and a curse, as the old tricks that were efficient as little as 5 years ago are now obsolete.
 So is everyone right, is SEO dead?
 Far from it!

-- Be specific, give examples, but most of all be empathetic to your audience and users’ concerns.
-If you write content with your audience in mind, with a few technical tweaks SEO will follow almost organically.
+Be specific, give examples, but most of all be empathetic to your audience and user concerns.
+If you write content with your audience in mind, with a few technical tweaks, SEO will follow organically.
 And google will know ;)

 Google is getting closer and closer to thinking like a human (scary, isn’t it?) but that doesn’t mean the technology is quite there yet.
 To please search engines and help them understand our content, we have to give them a little help.

 Take the time to find the best focus keyword for your post.
 Make sure it’s specific to your topic, and consider going for a lower competition keyword.